-On May 19, 1976, Jeanette Wolff died in Berlin, when she was almost eighty-eight.
-An exceptionally energetic, courageous, matter-of-fact and outspoken woman who had not allowed anyone to estrange her Jewishness from her “German-ness,” she remained true to her socio-political commitment throughout her whole life.
+On May 19, 1976, Jeanette Wolff died in Berlin, when she was almost 88.
+An exceptionally energetic, courageous, matter-of-fact, and outspoken woman who had not allowed anyone to estrange her Jewishness from her “German-ness,” she remained true to her socio-political commitment throughout her whole life.

 Albrecht, Willy.
 “Jeanette Wolff—Jakob Altmaier—Peter Blachstein.
 Die drei Abgeordneten jüdischer Herkunft des Deutschen Bundestages in den 50er Jahren und zu Beginn der 60er Jahre.”
 Menora.
 Jahrbuch für deutsch-jüdische Geschichte 6 (1995): 267–299.

 Lamm, Hans, ed.
 Jeanette Wolff.
 Mit Bibel und Bebel.
 Ein Gedenkbuch.
-Bonn: 1980.
+Bonn: Neue Gesellschaft, 1980.